How to organize a comprehensive process of vulnerability management

 Manage Possible Patching Issues

-- Think how to deploy patches to standalone computers or devices, or the ones connecting to the network infrequently (e.g., travelling staff), or other offline systems.
+- Think about how to deploy patches to standalone computers or devices, or the ones connecting to the network infrequently (e.g., traveling staff), or other offline systems.

 - Deal with failed patch deployment.
 Redeploy patches.